sokil/DeployBundle/README.md

 ## Git

-If repo is in private repository, password will be asked on pull:
+If repository is private, password will be asked on pull:

 ```
 Permission denied (publickey).